Design principles for long-range energy transfer at room temperature: Model, Results and Major Insights

 \subsection{Bacterial light-harvesting units}

-{The simple dynamical model considered so far allows for analytical expressions that facilitate the identification of different mechanisms at play, on which we base our explanation of the to-date unexplained experimental observations of long-range energy transfer in nano-engineered arrays of LH2 photosynthetic complexes of purple bacteria \textit{Rb. sphaeroides} \cite{Escalante2010}. } These complexes consist of a protein holding two concentric bacteriochlorophyll (BChl) rings (\fref{fig2}{A}) with the inner B850 ring consisting of 18 strongly interacting BChl pigments, which at room temperature exhibit an excitonic delocalization across about 3--6 pigments, determined by superradiance measurements \cite{Pullerits1996, Chachisvilis1997, Monshouwer1997,Trinkunas2001,Cheng2006}.
-This subunit mediates the transfer between LH2 complexes under physiological conditions.
+The simple dynamical model considered so far allows for analytical expressions that facilitate the identification of the different {mechanisms on which} we base our explanation of the to-date unexplained experimental observations of long-range energy transfer in nano-engineered arrays of LH2 photosynthetic complexes of purple bacteria \textit{Rb. sphaeroides} \cite{Escalante2010}.
+These complexes consist of a protein holding two concentric bacteriochlorophyll () rings (\fref{fig2}{a}) with the inner B850 ring consisting of 18 strongly interacting pigments, which at room temperature exhibit an excitonic delocalization across about 3--6 pigments, determined by superradiance measurements \cite{Pullerits1996, Chachisvilis1997, Monshouwer1997,Trinkunas2001,Cheng2006}.
+This subunit mediates the transfer between LH2 complexes under physiological conditions, whereas the B800 pigments supports localized excitations which extend the absorption range of the LH2 complex and regulate oxidation \cite{Polivka2007}.